MedAI-UAIX/IS-MAN/README.md

 # IS-MAN

-**IS-MAN: Intelligent Sonographic-MANipulation**
-*A First-in-Clinical Large-Scale Study of LLM-Driven Embodied Intelligence for Fully Autonomous Robotic Ultrasound*
+**A First-in-Clinical Large-Scale Study of LLM-Driven Embodied Intelligence for Fully Autonomous Robotic Ultrasound**

 ---